junnjiee/just-dca/README.md

 ## Getting Started

-To set-up the back-end locally, see [here](https://github.com/junnjiee16/just-dca/blob/main/backend/README.md).

 To set-up the website locally, see [here](https://github.com/junnjiee16/just-dca/blob/main/website/README.md).

+To set-up the backend locally, see [here](https://github.com/junnjiee16/just-dca/blob/main/backend/README.md).

 To start-up both backend and website local development servers with one command (after you have set-up both projects):